 It is helpful to test your connection before your appointment start time to ensure that your equipment is working as expected.
 If you can use services such as Skype or other video-conferencing software then your equipment and connection should be sufficient.

 Make your appointment as normal via the patient portal and select one of the TeleHealth appointment types.
 You may also call our clinic and request a TeleHealth appointment.
 If this is your first time using a telehealth option you should first inquire with your provider if they are willing to conduct online sessions with you, as well as ask any questions you might have.

-Where Do I log In For My TeleHealth Appointment?
+Where Do I Log In For My TeleHealth Appointment?

 There is a button for online sessions on each provider's page, or you may be texted or emailed a link.
 Additionally, you can find links on this TeleHealth Services page to each provider's online waiting room, as well as on our TeleHealth location page.
-You should be prepared to sign using these links a few minutes prior to your appointment time and wait for your provider to contact you when they are ready to see you.
+You should be prepared to sign using these links a few minutes before your appointment time and wait for your provider to contact you when they are ready to see you.

 How Do I Pay For A TeleHealth Appointment?

-We require that you first have a credit card on file prior to any TeleHealth session, which we will then bill after your session is complete.
+We require that you first have a credit card on file before any TeleHealth session, which we will then bill after your session is complete.
 This allows you to pay any co-pays or deductibles online since you will not be in the office in person.
 The amount billed is the same as for a regular office visit (which depends on depending on your use of insurance or cash pay).
-Please be aware that you are responsible, as you are for regular office visits, to make sure that your particular insurance plan covers TeleHealth, otherwise you will be billed for the regular cash pay amount.
+Please be aware that you are responsible, as you are for regular office visits, to make sure that your particular insurance plan covers TeleHealth, otherwise you will be billed for the regular cash payment amount.

 Search Our TeleHealth (Online Video) Providers...